Donaldnaz/Infrastructure-as-code/Readme.md

 # Terraform GCP VPC and Compute Environment

 This project provisions a small but complete Google Cloud environment using Terraform.
-It is designed as a portfolio friendly example that shows you understand how to:

 * Configure the Google provider
 * Create a custom VPC network